nuclio/nuclio/docs/setup/aks/getting-started-aks.md

 ## Grant Kubernetes and nuclio access to the ACR

-To grant the AKS Kubernetes cluster and the nuclio playground access to the Azure Container Registry (ACR), as part of the [nuclio installation](#install-nuclio) you'll need to create a secret that stores the registry credentials.
+To grant the AKS Kubernetes cluster and the nuclio dashboard access to the Azure Container Registry (ACR), as part of the [nuclio installation](#install-nuclio) you'll need to create a secret that stores the registry credentials.
 You can select between the following two methods for authenticating with the ACR:

 - [Service principal](#service-principal)
 - [Admin account](#admin-account)